Measurement of the properties of Higgs boson production at $\sqrt{s} = 13$ TeV in the $H\to\gamma\gamma$ channel using $139$ fb$^{-1}$ of $pp$ collision data with the ATLAS experiment: Introduction

 The analysis is optimized to measure production cross-sections in the Simplified Template Cross-Section (STXS) framework~\cite{Badger:2016bpw,deFlorian:2016spz,STXS,Amoroso:2020lgh}, in which the Higgs boson production phase space is partitioned by production process as well as by kinematic and event properties.
+Thanks to the increased integrated luminosity and an improved analysis method, a total of 28 STXS regions are measured in this analysis, compared to 10 in Ref.~\cite{HIGG-2016-21}.
 By combining several STXS regions, the analysis provides strong sensitivity to the cross-sections of the main Higgs boson production modes, gluon-gluon fusion (\ggF), vector-boson fusion (\VBF), and associated production with a vector boson (\VH\, where $V$ = $W$ or $Z$), or a top quark pair (\ttH).
 The analysis is furthermore specifically optimized for the detection of single-top associated production of the Higgs boson (\tH), which has a unique sensitivity to the sign of the top-quark Yukawa coupling.
-While the analysis does not reach sensitivity to the small \tH\ event rate predicted by the SM, it can set constraints on enhanced \tH\ rates due to potential effects from physics beyond the Standard Model (BSM).
-A measurement of the inclusive Higgs boson production rate within $|y_H|<2.5$ in the diphoton channel is also reported.
-Thanks to the increased integrated luminosity and an improved analysis method, a total of 28 STXS regions are measured in this analysis, compared to 10 in Ref.~\cite{HIGG-2016-21}.
+While the analysis does not reach sensitivity to the small \tH\ event yield predicted by the SM, it can set constraints on enhanced \tH\ rates due to potential effects from physics beyond the Standard Model (BSM)~\cite{Ellis:2013yxa}.
+A measurement of the inclusive Higgs boson production yield within $|y_H|<2.5$ in the diphoton channel is also reported.
 Uncertainties and correlations of the production mode cross-section measurements are reduced, and in particular, the uncertainties in the measurements of \VH\ and top-associated production modes are reduced by more than a factor of four.

 Two sets of interpretations of these measurements are also performed to provide constraints on potential effects arising from BSM physics: one in terms of Higgs boson coupling strengths within the $\kappa$-framework~\cite{deFlorian:2016spz}, and the other in terms of Wilson coefficients describing potential BSM interactions in the context of a Standard Model effective field theory (SMEFT) model~\cite{Buchmuller:1985jz,Grzadkowski:2010es,SMEFTsim3}.